deepayan/deepayan.github.io/covid-19/deaths.md

 ![plot of chunk unnamed-chunk-9](figures/deaths-unnamed-chunk-9-1.png)

-Iran is a bit weird, holding steady, but otherwise Spain and Italy appear to have just passed their peaks, France, Netherlands, and Germany are approaching theirs.
-The US, UK and Belgium are still on upward trajectories.
+As of May 12, most of these countries appear to have passed their peaks, except Mexico and Brazil.

 Compare these with other countries (But beware of potential artifacts